Gâtinais Regiment: American campaign

-The British, however, returned at once in greater numbers.
-The chasseurs being without support, and having lost half their effective strength, were obliged to retire, yet did so in good order, carrying with them their dead and wounded, among whom were Viscount de Bethizy, second colonel, with three wounds; Captain Sireuil, wounded in the side; Captain de Foucault, wounded; Lieutenant de Justamont, killed; Chevalier de la Roche-Negley, wounded in the head; Chevalier de Tourville, wounded by a ball which passed from the right breast to the shoulder; Ensign Levert had his clothes riddled with bullets.
+The British subsequently returned at once in greater numbers.
+The chasseurs, lacking support and having lost half their effective strength, retreated in good order, carrying with them their dead and wounded, among whom were Viscount de Bethizy, second colonel, with three wounds; Captain Sireuil, wounded in the side; Captain de Foucault, wounded; Lieutenant de Justamont, killed; Chevalier de la Roche-Negley, wounded in the head; Chevalier de Tourville, wounded by a ball which passed from the right breast to the shoulder; Levert had his clothes riddled with bullets.

 In 1781 the regiment was made part of the Corps d'Armee (Agenais, Gâtinais, and Touraine) which Marquis de Saint Simon (1743–1819) brought to America to reinforce Rochambeau.
 The regiment saw action during the Siege of Yorktown which ended after the surrender of Lord Cornwallis.

 The regiment performed with distinction at Yorktown.
-On October 14th, with the Royal Deux-Ponts Regiment and under Lieutenant Colonel de Lestrade, it attacked with bravery and carried at the first onslaught two redoubts on the left of the enemy defense.
+On October 14, with the Royal Deux-Ponts Regiment and under Lieutenant Colonel de Lestrade, it attacked and captured two redoubts on the left of the British defences.
 Captain Sireuil, of the Chasseurs, was again wounded, this time seriously, along with two other officers.
 After the victory, George Washington, to express his admiration, offered, in his name, to the Gâtinais and Royal Deux-Ponts, the three cannons which they had captured from the redoubts.
-The regiment returned to Saint Domingo after the end of the American campaign.
+The regiment returned to Saint-Domingue after the end of the American campaign.

 On July 11, 1782, in recognition of its excellent conduct in America the name of the regiment was changed to the Royal-Auvergne.
 That accolade was accorded at the request of Count Rochambeau, who, at the Siege of Yorktown, at the moment of a decisive attack, addressing himself to the grenadiers de Gatanais, said: "Boys, show that Gatinais and Auvergne are one.”
 The grenadiers swore to be slain, even to the last man, to merit that they be given back the title of "Auvergne".

 In 1791 the Royal Auvergne became the Eighteenth Infantry of the Line with headquarters at Pau.
 It is among the oldest in the French service.